Heltec-Aaron-Lee/heltec0.96OLED/readme.md

 # How to use OLED model in Arduino

 Demo with Arduino UNO
+0.96 inch use SSD1306 driver chip, it's include I2C or SPI interface, and internal charge-pump.

 ## Step 1: Connect OLED display to Arduino:
 - VCC --> 3.3v or 5v